Cyb10101/dev-vm-linux/usage.md

 ## Documentation - What can i do?

 ### Passwörter

-Die Passwörter der Linux Benutzer heißen genauso wie die Benutzernamen.
+The passwords of Linux users are the same as the user names.

-* Benutzer: root | Passwort: root
+* Username: root | Password: root
-* Benutzer: user | Passwort: user
+* Username: user | Password: user

-Der MySQL Zugang:
+The MySQL access:

-* Benutzer: root | Passwort: root
+* Username: root | Password: root

 ### SSHFS share - Linux configuration